-I love it – there are NO knobs, it’s crystal clear, sound men love it when they see it, because it’s not adding more color, hiss or degrading the sound.
-It gives straight, clear signal.
+I love it – there are NO knobs, it’s crystal clear, sound men love it when they see it because it’s not adding more color, hiss, or degrading the sound.
+It gives a straight, clear signal.

 In the case of the J48 – less is more.
 I love it.